MathieuSnd2/ethglobal25/readme.md

 | ----------------------- | ----------------------------- |
 | Meta-Vault Shares (MVS) | Underlying Asset Shares (UAS) |

 When receiving liquidity, the liquidity is distributed to the middlewares following the weights.
-When total assets of underlying vaults change, the currator updates the weights through a dedicated funciton, which would make a rebalancing.
-The rebalancing and weight update system is not yet implemented by our team.

 ## Going further

-Although this project is really promissing, we couldn't get all the features done during this hackathon.
+Although this project shows great promise, we weren't able to implement all planned features during the hackathon.
-This section presents the main features we would thrive implement.
+This section outlines the key functionalities we aim to develop next.

 ### Rebalancing

-The contract contains the curator address who have the right to rebalance and / or change the allocation percentages between the underlying vault.
+The contract stores the curator's address, who has the authority to rebalance and/or update the allocation percentages across the underlying vaults.

 ### Fees